 What to Do If You Think an Animal Is Being Abused

 Animal abuse comes in many forms.
-It can result from hoarding situations from well-intentioned people, and it can result from basic neglect.
-Sometimes abuse even comes simply from ignorance and requires owner education.
-Other cases are intentional and may result in a felony charge and the animal being removed from the situation.
+It can result from hoarding situations from well-intentioned people, or it can result from a benign kind of neglect.
+Sometimes it can be the result of simple ignorance, and all that's needed is for the owner to be educated.
+On the other hand, certain cases of abuse are intentional and may result in a felony charge.
+In these cases, the animal would likely be removed from the situation.

 Non-Accidental vs. Passive Abuse